 - Selective Service registration for males 18 to 25 years of age.

 The Free Application for Federal Student Aid (FAFSA) must be submitted for each academic year to apply for Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work-Study (FWS), Tennessee Student Assistance Award (TSAA), Tennessee Education Lottery Scholarship (TELS), TN Promise, and some institutional and local scholarships.
 Keep in mind some of these funds are limited and students who apply by January 17th have a better chance of receiving an award.

 - Free Application for Federal Student Aid (FAFSA) submitted to the federal processor.
 Include Northeast State’s Federal School Code Number 005378.

 - Complete and submit your FAFSA information at

-www.fafsa.gov.
+www.studentaid.gov.
 Continuing students may complete a renewal FAFSA online.
-All students must have a FSA ID
+All students must have a

-to electronically “sign” a submitted FAFSA; a parent will also need to obtain a FSA IDN to sign a dependent student’s application.
+FSA ID to electronically “sign” a submitted FAFSA; a parent will also need to obtain a FSA ID to sign a dependent student’s application.

 - For assistance in completing the FAFSA application, contact the Financial Aid Help Center.
 The Financial Aid Help Center is located in Room C2406 of the General Studies Building on Northeast State’s main campus in Blountville.
 To schedule an appointment with the

-Financial Aid Help Center you may or email the Center at
+Financial Aid Help Center you may email the Center at

 - Student Aid Report (SAR).
 The SAR is the notice of eligibility from the federal government for the Federal Pell Grant and the basis for eligibility for other need-based student aid programs.
 This data is sent electronically to all colleges listed on the FAFSA.
 If Northeast State was not listed, you will need to visit